meltano/meltano/docs/src/docs/getting-started.md

 ## Add an environment

-Now that you have your very own Meltano project, it's time to start by creating your first [environment](/docs/environments.html#environments) (i.e. dev, test, prod).
+Now that you have your very own Meltano project, it's time to create your first [environment](/docs/environments.html#environments) (i.e. dev, test, prod).
 This allows you to define configurations specific to the environment you're running your project in.

 1. Add `dev`, `test`, and `prod` environments: